33-Year-Old Catcher – San Francisco Giants

 Nick Hundley Contract Information:

-Signed a two-year, $6 million contract with the Rockies in December 2014.
+Signed a one-year, $2 million contract with the Giants in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Nick Hundley – simply subscribe now.